legicode/blazingbladecalc/README.md

-Average stats calculator for Fire Emblem: The Blazing Blade with additional support for the fixed growth mod.
+Average stats and EXP calculator for Fire Emblem: The Blazing Blade with additional support for the fixed growth mod.